 The design is robust and convenient.
 The font is easily operated through the main font panel (vs. the hidden sub-sub-menu for OpenType related features).
 The process of accessing different glyphs is also applicable in programs that do not support OpenType extensively (i.e. Word or older Versions of Illustrator).

-The immediate download contains all three fonts of the Zebramatic Family (POW, WHAM, SLAM) in OpenType format (PostScript) and TrueType format.
-Both work on Mac and PC.
-[Free updates]
+The immediate download contains all three fonts of the Zebramatic Family (POW, WHAM, SLAM) in OpenType format (PostScript) and works on Mac and PC.
+You will also recieve free updates for the font.